Estelline, Texas: Geography

 Estelline is located at the junction of U.S. Highway 287 and State Highway 86 in east central Hall County, approximately 14 miles southeast of Memphis and 15 miles northwest of Childress.
 The nearest major city is Amarillo, located 102 miles northwest of Estelline.
 According to the United States Census Bureau, the town has a total area of 0.7 sqmi, all land.

 Weather and climate

 According to the Köppen Climate Classification system, Estelline has a semi-arid climate, abbreviated "BSk" on climate maps.

 Estelline, Texas is often referred to as being located at the core of Tornado Alley.
 Over the years, the location(s) of Tornado Alley have not been clearly defined.
 No official definition of 'tornado alley' or the geographical area of tornado alley has ever been designated by the National Weather Service Thus, differences of location are the result of the different criteria used.

 According to the National Severe Storms Laboratory FAQ, "Tornado Alley" is a term used by the media as a reference to areas that have higher numbers of tornadoes.
 A study of 1921–1995 tornadoes concluded almost one-fourth of all significant tornadoes occur in this area.

+On March 10, 2007, a brief, non-mesocyclonic tornado embedded inside a downburst completely collapsed two old brick buildings, blew in doors and windows, and destroyed a mobile home in the area.
+The tornado was rated EF1 on the Enhanced Fujita scale.